On the Artin formalism for triple product $p$-adic $L$-functions: Super-factorization: Introduction

 At the central critical point ${\rm w}(\kappa)/2+{\rm w}(\lambda)-1$, the factorization \eqref{eqn:complexfactorization} reads

-Moreover, we also have a factorization for the local (and in turn, also global) root numbers:

-\subsubsection{$p$-adic Artin formalism: $p$-adic $L$-functions of families of degree 6 and degree 2 motives.}
+\subsubsection{$p$-adic $L$-functions of families of degree 6 and degree 2 motives.}

 Our main goal in the present work is to establish $p$-adic analogues of the factorization~\eqref{eqn_2022_05_16_1424}.
-Recall that there are four $p$-adic $L$-functions one may consider, given by an interpolation formula in the range $\cW_3^\bullet$, where $\bullet\in\{\f,\g,\h,{\rm bal}\}$.
-Therefore, the $p$-adic Artin formalism in our set-up amounts to the factorization each one of these four $p$-adic $L$-functions, into the product of two $p$-adic $L$-functions.
+Recall that there are four $p$-adic $L$-functions one may consider, and the $p$-adic Artin formalism in our set-up amounts to the factorization of these four $p$-adic $L$-functions, into a product of two $p$-adic $L$-functions.

-We briefly discuss the nature of these two $p$-adic $L$-functions to motivate the reader for the main problem at hand and for our results, even though our main results do not dwell on the constructions of these $p$-adic $L$-functions.
-The $p$-adic $L$-function that corresponds to the second summand in \eqref{eqn_2022_05_17_1544} (as $f$ varies in the Hida family $\hf$) is the Mazur--Kitagawa $p$-adic $L$-function

-where $\pmb{\sigma}$ denotes the cyclotomic variable.
+We briefly discuss the nature of these two $p$-adic $L$-functions to motivate the reader for the main problem at hand and for our results.
+The $p$-adic $L$-function that is related to the second summand in \eqref{eqn_2022_05_17_1544} (as $f$ varies in the Hida family $\hf$) is the Mazur--Kitagawa $p$-adic $L$-function $\cL_p^{\rm Kit}(\hf)=\cL_p^{\rm Kit}(\hf)(\kappa,\pmb{\sigma})$\,, where $\pmb{\sigma}$ denotes the cyclotomic variable.
 The putative $p$-adic $L$-functions that correspond to the first summand in \eqref{eqn_2022_05_17_1544} (as both $f$ and $g$ vary in the respective Hida families) are given by the interpolation formula (in very rough form; see \S\ref{sec:Adjoint} for details)